-I’m delighted to say that Endeavour Press has published my latest novel, The King’s Shadow, on Kindle.
+Endeavour Press has now published The King’s Shadow in paperback and on Kindle.
 An Amazon reviewer who gave it five stars says: ‘Fiction dovetails credibly with history in this highly readable novel based on the final act of the English Civil War period (1642-1660).
 Cheryl Sawyer's spare, uncluttered prose moves the story along at a clip the historical participants in this march to glory might have envied.’
 The King’s Shadow completes my trilogy, Terror & Awe: England’s Revolution.

 VISIT MY AUTHOR PAGE ON AMAZON here